Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 At 27 years old, Grant Cardone was standing in line to claim his unemployment check.
 A few minutes later, his Uncle pulled him out of line and drove him to a local car dealership to start a new sales job.
 Only a few years later, Grant was a multimillionaire and expert sales coach.
 Today, his real estate and sales empire is worth more than $500 million and he is well on his way to a billion.

 In his book, Be Obsessed or Be Average, Grant lays everything bare and shows readers what it will really take to become a success in today’s world.
+This is one of those books men should read when they’re ready to take their business to the next level and become obsessed with achieving a spectacular life.

 37. Good to Great by Jim Collins